 To do so, just click on your mentee/mentor's profile image.
 This will take to that user's profile, where you can initiate a new communication thread with them.

-*Note - If you are a mentor looking to continue a closed mentorship with a mentee you will not have a ability to do this if your mentee is a student.
+*Note - If you are a mentor looking to continue a closed mentorship with a mentee you will not have the ability to do this if your mentee is a student.
 You only have access to reach out if the mentee is also an alumni.

 When you get to their profile, click "Let's Connect" and send them a message to open a new communication thread.